cyneck/cs422_hw/assignment8-Xingli-Li/homework8.md

 ```
 k=3,

+According to the principle that the sum of the distances from the centroid to other points in his cluster
-In the first case, the two clusters are only local minimum,
+is the smallest.
+In the first case, the three clusters are only local minimum, In the second case,
-In the second case, the clusters is a global minimal solutions.
+the clusters is a global minimal solutions.
 ```

 ### 1.1-11

 Total SSE is the sum of the SSE for each separate attribute.
 What does it mean if the SSE for one variable is low for all clusters?
 Low for just one cluster?
 High for all clusters?
 High for just one cluster?
 How could you use the per variable SSE information to improve your clustering?

 （a）